irakojf/nba_rookies/README.md

 #### div:

-Usually, the `<div>` tag will look like this:
+On Basketball Reference, stat tables are typically enclosed in `<div>` tags that look like this:

 	`<div id = 'div_per_game'>`

-The scrape function takes the last third of the id value; so for the example above, a valid parameter would be **'per_game'**.
+The scrape function takes the value of the div id, excluding the string 'div_'.
+So for the example above, a valid parameter would be **'per_game'**.

 Below is a list of generally acceptable div parameters.